hokode/search-engine-crawler/README.md

 # Google Search Engine Crawler

-This PHP package allows you to scrape and parse Google Search Results.
+This PHP package allows you to scrape and parse Google Search Results.Package does not use or require GoogleAPIs integration.

 ## Installation
 You can install search-engine-crawler with [Composer](https://getcomposer.org/).